huhady/huhady.github.io/_pages/Prospective students.md

 - Remote sensing or geospatial data analysis
 - Programming in Python, MATLAB

 If interested, please complete this **[Interest Form](https://docs.google.com/forms/d/e/1FAIpQLSeLNV-ouSULUIgJgmnMzEuo_0_z60VN76TfMMAdSM_Tljpk_Q/viewform?usp=header)** to register your information.
 I will review submissions and follow up if your background aligns with current or upcoming opportunities.
+All cadidates must sastify Texas A&M Graduate School and the Department of Geography requirements and shortlisted candidates will be asked to submit an offical application.

 ### Master’s and Undergraduate Students